intel/auto-round/auto_round/mllm/README.md

 ```

 - `dataset`: the dataset for quantization training.
 Currently only support NeelNanda/pile-10k, llava_conv_58k,
   llava_instruct_80k and llava_instruct_150k.
-Please note that the effectiveness of the Llava calibration dataset has
-  only been validated on five models so far.
+Please note that the feasibility of the Llava calibration dataset has only been validated on five models so far.

 - `quant_nontext_module`: whether to quantize non-text module, e.g. vision component.